 The Council reviews the strategy every 3 years as part of the Council's long-term planning processes.

 Place-based planning projects

-The Council has completed several 'place-based' plans and projects to plan for the long-term growth and change of key centres.
-Information is available on the following projects:
+The Council has completed several 'place-based' plans and projects to plan for the long-term growth and change of key centres:

 During 2006/08 a review of the Council's approach to managing infill housing was completed.
 This work led to the Council adopting a more targeted approach to infill housing - encouraging infill housing in areas best suited for more intensive living, and protecting areas with significant character values.

-This work also informed the review of the Suburban Centre and Residential chapters of the District Plan (Plan Changes 72 and 73).
-The changes to the District Plan (which are now operative) support more intensive mixed-use areas in the city's suburban centres, and provide for more intensive residential living in key 'growth spine' nodes, for example Johnsonville and Kilbirnie.
+This work also informed the review of the Suburban Centre and Residential chapters of the District Plan.
+The proposed changes to the District Plan as a result of this review support more intensive mixed-use areas in the city's suburban centres, and provide for more intensive residential living in key 'growth spine' nodes, for example Johnsonville and Kilbirnie.